 Book Genres – Wendy Weil Literary Agent

-Wendy Weil Literary Agent represented genres of books like:
+Wendy Weil Literary Agent represented the following genres of books:

 Representative Sales – Wendy Weil Literary Agent